 #1 Travel agents often have good relationships with hotels and hotel representatives.

 My hotel contacts might be the most valuable travel agent hotel benefits I have in the industry.
-If someone’s celebrating an occasion, or simply is a good client, I’ll VIP them whenever possible.
+If someone’s celebrating an occasion or is a good client, I’ll VIP them whenever possible.
 So will many agents.

-Practically speaking, while hotel people travel the world, often it’s the local representatives who visit agencies most frequently.
-Those are often amongst the best relationships.
+Practically speaking, while hotel people travel the world, the local representatives visit agencies most frequently.
+Those are often among the best relationships.

-With many hotel groups, while most properties may be overseas, representatives have clout locally.
+With many hotel groups, while most properties may be overseas, representatives have clout here in the US.
 For example, most Taj Hotels properties are in international locations.
-But representatives can still be very helpful with their Boston and San Francisco hotels.
+However, representatives can still be beneficial with their Boston and San Francisco hotels.
 These benefits range from upgrading rooms to sending nice welcome amenities.

-When a booking is made through a website, particularly a third party site, the hotel may only end up with a fraction of the revenue.
+When a booking is made through a website, mainly a third-party site, the hotel may only end up with a fraction of the revenue.
 An agency commission is most likely at most 10 percent.
-Plus, as hotel representatives have told me, agency clients tend to be better informed and cause fewer problems. (“What, you mean you charge for parking?
+As hotel representatives have told me, agency clients tend to be better informed and cause fewer problems. (“What, you mean you charge for parking?
 What, my half-price room doesn’t come with a bay view?
 What, that rate doesn’t include tax?” etc.)

 In addition, sales representatives work with the travel industry.
 Their performance is rated in part by the number of bookings that come through an agency.
 It’s in their interest to be nice to our clients.

 #3 Agencies often have access to special rates

 Among travel advisors/agents, hotel benefits are association rates unavailable to the general public.
 It might only be a 10 percent discount on a pricey hotel that can add up.
 Sometimes the deals are significant.